 PLINTH Definition Meaning - Merriam-Webster The plinth serves the important purpose of raising the base of the column it supports above the ground, thus protecting it from dampness and mold The humble plinth is usually a mere thick block It's humbly named, too, for the Greek word plinthos means simply "tile" or "brick "

-What is a Plinth in Construction?
-A Complete Guide What is a Plinth in Construction?
-A plinth is the horizontal structural element that rests on the foundation and supports the walls of a building It acts as a transitional platform between the foundation and the superstructure (the part of the building above ground)
+What Are Plinths in Construction?
+A Detailed Guide What exactly is a plinth in construction?
+A plinth is the horizontal base structure that rests on the foundation and supports the walls or columns of a building

-plinth - Wiktionary, the free dictionary From French plinthe, from Latin plinthus, from Ancient Greek πλίνθος (plínthos, “brick”) plinth (plural plinths) The queen placed the vase on the plinth so the cupbearer could fill it with flowers
+plinth - Wiktionary, the free dictionary A block or slab upon which a column, pedestal, statue or other structure is based The queen placed the vase on the plinth so the cupbearer could fill it with flowers

 Plinth | Columns, Pillars Pedestals | Britannica Plinth, Lowest part, or foot, of a pedestal, podium, or architrave (molding around a door) It can also refer to the bottom support of a piece of furniture or the usually projecting stone coursing that forms a platform for a building